 *Note: Certified Nurse Assistants (CNAs) may enroll in VALH 13 – Home Care for CNAs.

 Home Service Worker (VALH 12)- Course cost: $299

 Home Care for CNAs (VALH 13) - Course cost: $199

 College of Lake County - WPDI

-The Workforce and Professional Development Institute provides training, consulting, and cutting-edge courses for businesses, professionals, and the community through its five areas: Center for Personal Enrichment, Client Solutions, Continuing Professional Development, Illinois Small Business Development and International Trade Center, and Judicial Services.
+The Workforce and Professional Development Institute provides training, consulting, and cutting-edge courses for businesses, professionals, and the community through its five areas: Client Solutions, Personal Enrichment, Professional Development, Illinois Small Business Development and International Trade Center, and Judicial Services.